 As it is clear that, from 2015 onwards CSAT was only qualifying paper and for prelims marks scored from paper 1 are calculated for qualifying mains exams.

-In 2017, UPSC Prelims Cut Off Marks for general category were 105.34 marks while in 2016 it was 116 for the same category.
-A decrease in around 11 marks is evident from this data.
-On the other hand OBC category the cut off marks was 102.66 and 110.66 in 2017 and 2016 respectively.
-Although this category also showed som.variations, the marks remained almost same.
+In 2017, UPSC Prelims Cut Off Marks for the general category were 105.34 marks while in 2016 it was 116 for the same category.
+A decrease of around 11 marks is evident from this data.
+On the other hand OBC category the cut off marks were 102.66 and 110.66 in 2017 and 2016 respectively.
+Although this category also showed some variations, the marks remained almost same.

 Furthermore, SC category secured 99.34 and 88.66 marks in the years 2016 and 2017 respectively.
 Likewise, the cut off marks for ST category was 96 in the year 2016 and it was only 88.88 in 2017.